Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 - In

-, nosotros turn the condition snippets from before into a plan:// Atmospheric condition and relational operators #include <cs50.h> #include <stdio.h> int main ( void ) { // Prompt user for x int ten = get_int ( "10: " ); // Prompt user for y int y = get_int ( "y: " ); // Compare x and y if ( x < y ) { printf ( "x is less than y \north " ); } else if ( x > y ) { printf ( "x is greater than y \northward " ); } else { printf ( "x is equal to y \n " ); } }
+weather condition.c, nosotros turn the condition snippets from before into a plan:// Atmospheric condition and relational operators #include <cs50.h> #include <stdio.h> int main ( void ) { // Prompt user for x int ten = get_int ( "10: " ); // Prompt user for y int y = get_int ( "y: " ); // Compare x and y if ( x < y ) { printf ( "x is less than y \north " ); } else if ( x > y ) { printf ( "x is greater than y \northward " ); } else { printf ( "x is equal to y \n " ); } }- Lines that start with

-are comments, or note for humans that the compiler will ignore. - For David to compile and run this plan in his sandbox, he first needed to run
+//are comments, or note for humans that the compiler will ignore. - For David to compile and run this plan in his sandbox, he first needed to run

-in the terminal.
+cd src1in the terminal.
 This changes the directory, or folder, to the ane in which he saved all of the lecture'due south source files.
-Then, he could runmake conditions
+Then, he could runmake conditionsand./conditions.
+Withpwd, he can see that he'south in asrc1folder (inside other folders).
+Andcdby itself, with no arguments, will take united states of america back to our default folder in the sandbox.

 - Lines that start with